Toledo Mud Hens

-The Toledo Mud Hens' are a Minor League Baseball team of the International League and the Triple-A affiliate of the Detroit Tigers.
+The Toledo Mud Hens are a Minor League Baseball team of the International League and the Triple-A affiliate of the Detroit Tigers.
 They are located in Toledo, Ohio, and play their home games at Fifth Third Field.
-A Mud Hens team has played in Toledo for most seasons since 1896, including a 50-year history as a member of the now defunct American Association.
-The current franchise was established in 1965.
-They joined Triple-A East in 2021, but this was renamed the International League in 2022.
+A baseball team nicknamed the Mud Hens has played in Toledo for most seasons since 1896, including a 50-year history as a member of the now defunct American Association.
+The current franchise was established in 1965, joining the International League; this league was called the Triple-A East for the 2021 season.

 Background

 Professional baseball had been played off and on in Toledo since 1883, and the Mud Hens era began in 1896 with the "Swamp Angels", who played in the Interstate League.
 They played in Bay View Park, which was outside the Toledo city limits and therefore not covered by the city's blue laws.
 The park was located near marshland inhabited by American coots, also known as "mud hens."
 For this reason, the local press soon dubbed the team the "Mud Hens"—a nickname that has stuck to Toledo baseball teams for all but a few years since.
+The name "Mud Hens" became permanent in 1965.
 After only one season, the team moved to Armory Park.

 History

 1896–1914

-A Mud Hens team played in the Interstate League from 1896 through 1900, then the Western Association in 1901, the American Association from 1902 through 1913, and the Southern Michigan League in 1914.
-The team used the Swamp Angels nickname during 1901.
-No team was fielded in 1915.
+A Mud Hens team played in the Interstate League from 1896 through 1900, then a Toledo team known as the Swamp Angels played in the Western Association in 1901, followed by a Mud Hens team in the American Association from 1902 through 1913.
+The American Association Mud Hens moved to League Park in Cleveland in 1914 and became the Cleveland Bearcats, playing in Cleveland for two seasons.
+During the 1914 season, a Class C Mud Hens team played in the Southern Michigan League.
+No Toledo team was fielded in 1915.